bmediboi/Time-Series-Forecasting-and-Analysis-of-ERCOT-Electric-Load-Curves/README.md

 Balaji Mediboina

 ### Acknowledgements
-Thank you to Jaya Surya Thota.
+Thank you to **Jaya Surya Thota**.
 Special appreciation to ERCOT for making the dataset available, which played a pivotal role in the success of this analysis.